-Sentencing Reform - eliminating juvenile life without parole for all youth convicted of second degree murder, and requiring a person convicted of first degree murder, and under the age of 18 at the time of the crime, to serve twenty five years in prison before becoming parole eligible
+Sentencing Reform - Eliminated juvenile life without parole for all youth convicted of second-degree murder, and required a person convicted of first-degree murder, and under the age of 18 at the time of the crime, to serve twenty-five years in prison before becoming parole eligible.

 From Push Out to Lock Up: North Carolina’s Accelerated School-to-Prison Pipeline (2013)

 This report presents a statewide overview of the various segments in North Carolina’s school-to-prison pipeline that move vulnerable students into the court system: underfunded schools, harsh discipline, increased policing of school hallways and a lack of adequate intervention programs or alternative education placements.
 The final section of the report proposes four recommendations to begin dismantling the school-to-pipeline: 1.
 Raise the age of juvenile court jurisdiction from 16 to 18 for youth who commit misdemeanor offenses; 2.
 Implement evidence-based reforms to ensure equitable treatment for all students in North Carolina; 3.
 Improve data collection and reporting requirements to better inform school administrators, parents, and policymakers; and 4.
 Establish a legislative task force on school discipline policies.

 Cost-Benefit Analysis of Raising the Age of Juvenile Jurisdiction in North Carolina (2011)